 The EO contains a number of specific obligations directed at federal government contractors and service providers.
 These include:

 - Collect and preserve data, information and reporting relevant to cybersecurity event prevention, detection, response and investigation on all information systems over which they have control, including systems operated on behalf of government agencies.

 - Share such data, information and reporting, as they relate to cyber incidents or potential incidents relevant to any agency with which they have contracted, directly with such agency and any other agency that the Director of OMB, in consultation with the Secretary of Defense, the Attorney General, the Secretary of Homeland Security and the Director of National Intelligence, deems appropriate, consistent with applicable privacy laws, regulations and policies.

 - Required collaboration with federal cybersecurity or investigative agencies in their investigations of and responses to incidents or potential incidents on Federal Information Systems, including by implementing technical capabilities, such as monitoring networks for threats in collaboration with agencies they support, as needed.

-- Required sharing of cyber threat and incident information with agencies, doing so, where possible, in industry-recognized formats for incident response and remediation.
+- Required sharing of cyber threat and incident information with agencies, doing so, where possible, in industry-recognised formats for incident response and remediation.